Jodsderechte/Jodsderechte/README.md

 ### Hi there 👋

 I'm Jods and have been a Gaming enthusiast for more then a decade.
 Currently I'm studying applied Informatics and doing WoW-Ui Stuff in my spare time.
-My dream is to create the best Software possible and I'm working everyday to one day make this dream a reality.
+My dream is to one day work in the Gaming Industry and I'm working everyday to one day make this dream a reality.

 Find most of my public repositorys on my [Github-Organisation](https://github.com/Jods-GH)